Want to know how to get Blu Tack marks off walls? Follow this expert advice to leave your walls clean, smooth, and damage-free

 Blu Tack is a staple in the home when you need a quick, no-fuss way to hang items.
 There’s no need to start drilling holes or drive nails into a wall; simply break off a blob of Blu Tack and stick it to the wall.
 However, it's not perfect; it can leave unsightly marks when removed.

 Fortunately, this guide offers plenty of tips and tricks to help you remove marks and achieve a clean, blemish-free surface.
 Alternatively, you may try painting a ceiling or wall to conceal the mark.
-However, this approach won’t always be effective if the preparation is poor and you select the wrong paint.
-Once again, you’ll find the answers here to prevent that from happening.

-Best ways to remove Blu Tack
+How to remove Blu Tack off walls

 If you’ve got Blu Tack left on your wall after taking down posters, pictures and anything else, the Blu Tack often remains on the wall.
 Here, Alice O’Regan, Category Manager at Bostik UK (the makers of Blu Tack), reveals a few recommended ways to get rid of Blu Tack.